yogakhatri/PYQ-UGC-NET/docs/unit-6-software-engineering.md

 This guide contains all **178 question blocks currently recoverable and assigned to Unit 6** from the local UGC NET archive.
 Questions are arranged chapter-wise and numbered continuously through the unit.

-**Important:** a question-specific correct option is included only after reliable key matching or independent derivation.
-Unverified answers are never guessed.
+> [!WARNING]
+> This is a working extraction inventory, not a solved guide.
+All answers remain unvalidated.
+Some unit and chapter placements use fallback routing, and OCR or missing figures can make questions incomplete.

-Use each entry in three passes: revise the basics, attempt the question, and compare your method with the exam route.
-Full source paths and PDF pages remain in the structured data for auditing.
+Use this file for question discovery and broad chapter revision.
+The chapter notes and exam methods are general, not question-specific solutions.
+Full source paths, PDF pages and classification states remain in the structured data for auditing.

 ## Unit-wide exam playbook